sanskrit/raw_etexts_english/blogs/manasataramgini/2013-07-02_the-mayabheda-sukta.md

 +++
-title = "The mayAbheda sUkta: axa0discursion"
+title = "The mayAbheda sUkta: a discursion"

 +++
 In the great pravargya ritual the mAhAvIra pot containing the milk of a